AlexanderLanin/homeassistant-sungrow/README.md

 Best supported method is to use the devcontainer, which is a docker container with all the necessary tools and dependencies.
 (Use the "Reopen in Container" button in the lower right corner of VS Code)

+To get the virtual environment running, you may need to run `uv sync` in the terminal.
+This will create a virtual environment and install all the dependencies.

 ### Development without docker
 This is poorly maintained, but it should work in general: